dddddddddzzzz/open-heart-element/README.md

 A button to POST an emoji to an endpoint.

-See it in action at [at the bottom of this page](https://muan.co/posts/presence#like-prompt) shown as plain text prompt "Liked this post?".
+See it in action at [at the bottom of this page](https://muan.co/posts/presence#like-prompt) shown as plain text prompt "Like this post?".

 🚧 Highly experimental.
 Tag a version to avoid unexpected changes.